sevonj/sevonj/README.md

 # Contributions

-Some projects I have contributer (code) to:
+Some projects I have contributed (code) to:

 <details>
 <summary>list</summary>